 If you’re like the vast majority of those who implement digital signage, you’re not a designer.
 If that’s the case, you have to acknowledge the harsh reality of the situation, your slides are repelling your audience’s attention.
 Just because your content is being fed through a screen doesn’t mean everyone will automatically connect and engage.
 Think of how you quickly avert your gaze from mediocre-at-best advertisements on the subway, so too do the people in your workplace.

 You’re probably asking yourself, “what is so wrong with my design?”
 I’ll answer the question for you.
 Your first mistake is you didn’t actually consider a design at all.
 Sure, you might put the right message and images on your slide, but those assets alone do not create an engaging visual.
-This brings us to the second question you should ask yourself--
+Let’s take it back a step--

 Your content is made up of two essential pieces: the message and the design.
 Both are vital in trying to reach your audience.
 A typical problem for users is that their messages aren’t being read by their audience.
 A strong design can eliminate this situation by giving your message a visual package that excites consumers enough to explore.